What is the Peppers Hotness Scale? A Complete Guide to Scoville Units & Pepper Heat

 Practical Tips for Handling Spicy Peppers

-• Use ventilation: Work near a fan or open window to avoid inhaling capsaicin vapors.
+• Use ventilation: Work near an exhaust fan or open window to prevent inhaling capsaicin vapors.

-• Keep dairy nearby: Milk or yogurt helps neutralize the burn better than water.
+• Keep dairy nearby: Milk or yogurt (containing casein) neutralizes capsaicin better than water.

 Gloved Hands Preparing Jalapeños